SamuelJansen/globals/README.md

 <p align="center"><img alt="PathMannanger.py file" src="https://i.pinimg.com/originals/d1/a3/3e/d1a33efcc8880eefadec49f503352429.png" /></p>

-## On the "main" file of your main api
+## Put this code in the "main" file of your main api

 Put the following code right on top of the __main__ class of your api.